SHC - Secure Hosted Checkout

 Disabling useRecaptcha

-SHC uses Google's reCAPTCHA to prevent to prevent some automated attacks.
+SHC uses Google's reCAPTCHA to prevent some automated attacks.
 For security purposes, the useRecaptcha option is set to true by default.

 However, some merchants have reported that using Google's reCAPTCHA interferes with their site.
 In these rare instances, SHC allows you to disable this security feature.